 Just like you head to Google to search for topics that are relevant to you… you head to Pinterest for the same reason.

 All of that may have sounded techy or theoretical, but trust me…. it’s important!

-You see – the way articles are found through Google is because these articles have the same words in their titles and text that people are searching for.
+You see – the reason articles are found through Google is because these articles have the same words in their titles and text that people are searching for.

 This is the same on Pinterest!

 When you head to Pinterest and search for something, you type in a relevant word or phrase into the search bar.
-Then pins with those same word or phrases (in the titles or the descriptions) show up in the search results.
+Then pins with that same word or phrase (in the titles or the descriptions) show up in the search results.